 Electrification would help improve financial sustainability by doubling ridership, reducing pollution from trains by up to 90 percent, and allowing for more efficient service.
 One additional train in each direction could run every peak hour, he said.

-Losing Caltrain could have a much greater regional impact on Bay Area quality of life and economics, said Sue Lempert, a member of the Metropolitan Transportation Commission.
+Losing Caltrain could have a much greater regional impact on Bay Area quality of life and economics, Metropolitan Transportation Commissioner Sue Lempert said.

 "If Caltrain went out of business, what happens to transit villages along the way?" she asked.